Azure-Samples/cognitive-services-speech-sdk/public_samples/quickstart/javascript/browser/translate-speech-to-text/README.md

 * In case you are running the sample from your local computer, open `index.html` from the location where you have downloaded this quickstart with a JavaScript capable browser.
 * Use the input fields to set your `subscription key` and `service region`.
-* Enter the text to process in the `Input Text` field.
+* Select the source and target languages from the `Source Language` and `Target Language` dropdowns.
-* Press the `Start Text to Speech` button to start parsing text.
+* Press the `Start recognition` button to start recognizing speech from your microphone.

 ## Running .html samples
 * In case you are hosting the sample on a web server, open a web browser and navigate to the full URL where you host the sample.